+OUTCOME: What do you hope to achieve?
 OBJECTIVE: What specific aspects of your current processes do you think need to be different and how?

-BARRIERS: What is the biggest barrier to long-term thinking and fairness for future generations in your context?
+BARRIERS: What is the biggest barrier to long-term thinking and fairness for future generations in your context? •••••••••••••••••••••••••••••••••••••••

 Next, it's time to consider which of the processes of just future-making work best for you.
-Take one of the options in the table on pages 6 to 9 and use the framework below to test its applicability to your context.
-Go through as many as you need, identifying the strengths, weaknesses, opportunities and threats of this option.
-To start, answer the guiding questions below directly, and then move on to identify other aspects.
+Take one of the context.
+Go through as many as you need, identifying the strengths, weaknesses, opportunities and threats other aspects.

-HELPFUL HARMFUL

-Strengths Weakness

-This works well in my context because it interacts positively with This doesn't work in my context because it interacts negatively with

-INTERNAL • Its design is appropriate to addressing the challenge we have of It may not tackle It may not tackle Disadvantages

-Advantages Disadvantages

-e.g.: X approach complements and adds to the scrutiny process that already exists in our legislative process. e.g.: In all aspects, the approach requires skills that we don't have and would need to find resources or ways to develop.
+HELPFUL Strengths This works well in my context because it interacts positively with INTERNAL Its design is appropriate to addressing the challenge we have of N Advantages e.g.: X approach complements and adds to the scrutiny process that already exists in our legislative process.
+Opportunities This option leverages IAL This will be meaningful to people because EXTERNAL This will be meaningful to elected representatives because Ξ e.g.: X approach would also help us to re-engage citizens with government and politics in a positive way.

-Opportunities Threats

-This option leverages This option conflicts with

-This will be meaningful to people because

-XTERNAL This will be meaningful to elected representatives because • The current situation of

-EXT

-would stand in the way of its success.

-e.g.: X approach would also help us to re-engage citizens with government and politics in a positive way. e.g.: Because this was done badly in the past, X approach may be perceived as being a failure or a negative thing from the start.